nhriday/nhriday.github.io/index.md

 # Conclusion

 **Project Management**

 We followed an Agile project management strategy where we went through six sprints of two weeks for each sprint.
 We named a Scrum master and he divided specific tasks between the teams.
 Weekly progress was tracked by the scrum master and the problems were discussed with everyone contributing to solve issues if any.
 We met every weekend to discuss the weekly progress and more importantly the plan for the week ahead corresponding to the sprints defined.
 The report and the presentation work were done with everyone during the weekly meetings.

  Initially all of us worked together on the data collection phase and the data cleaning phase as there were a lot of manual data to be filled in the database.
-It needed the contribution of all the team members to enter the estimated end-time, Pre-start and Post-end times, access Google Maps API to retrieve missing location co-ordinates of venues, visualize the radius according to the defined area using [FreeMapTools](https://www.freemaptools.com/) and other missing values such as event names, venue names.
+It needed the contribution of all the team members to enter the estimated end-time, Pre-start and Post-end times, access Google Maps API to retrieve missing location co-ordinates of venues, visualize the radius according to the defined area using [FreeMapTools](https://www.freemaptools.com/).
 After the database was setup, the team was divided into two, a front-end and a back-end team.
 The front-end team was responsible for developing the client application (Android app) and establishing connection with the flask server to retrieve the route (Primary and Alternate) information from google maps.
 The back-end team was responsible for creating the flask web API, configuring the web server and the database as well and integrating the web API and the server to retrieve event information.
 After the database was configured, the data collected initially was pushed to the database.
 The following illustration represents the process flow and the sprints we defined.

 ![Sprint]( nhriday.github.io/sprints.JPG )